yosssi/ace/documentation/syntax.md

 ```
 = yield main
-  | This message is renderd if the "main" content is not defined in the inner template.
+  | This message is rendered if the "main" content is not defined in the inner template.

 = yield sub
-  | This message is renderd if the "sub" content is not defined in the inner template.
+  | This message is rendered if the "sub" content is not defined in the inner template.
 ```

 ## Comments